Arts & Sciences College of Arts & Sciences

 College Admission

-The entrance requirements for the College of Arts and Sciences, including any of the majors or minors offered through the college, are the same as the University of Nebraska–Lincoln General Admission Requirements.
+The entrance requirements for the College of Arts and Sciences, including any of the majors or minors offered through the college, are the same as the University of Nebraska–Lincoln general admission requirements.
 In addition to these requirements, the College of Arts and Sciences strongly recommends a third and fourth year of one world language in high school.
-Four years of high school coursework in the same language will fulfill the College of Arts and Sciences’ language requirement.
+Four years of high school coursework in the same language will fulfill the College of Arts and Sciences’ graduation requirement.
 It will also allow students to continue language study at a more advanced level at the University of Nebraska–Lincoln and provide more opportunities to study abroad.

 Transfer Students

 To be considered for admission as a transfer student, Nebraska resident or nonresident, students must have an accumulated average of C (2.0 on a 4.0 scale) and a minimum C average in the last semester of attendance at another college.
-Transfer students who graduated from high school January 1997 and after must also meet the University of Nebraska–Lincoln General Admission Requirements.
+Transfer students who graduated from high school January 1997 and after must also meet the University of Nebraska–Lincoln general admission requirements.
 Those transfer students who graduated before January 1997 must have completed in high school 3 years of English, 2 years of the same world language, 2 years of algebra, and 1 year of geometry.
-Transfer students who have completed less than 12 credit hours of college study must also submit either their ACT or SAT scores.

 Readmitted Students

 University of Nebraska–Lincoln students who choose not to take courses for more than two consecutive terms must reapply to the University of Nebraska–Lincoln.
 Students readmitted to the College of Arts and Sciences will follow the requirements stated in the catalog for the academic year of readmission and re-enrollment as a degree-seeking student in the College.
 Newly readmitted students must meet with their academic advisor in order to enroll in courses.
-In consultation with advisors, a student may choose to follow a catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at the University of Nebraska–Lincoln in the College of Arts and Sciences.
+In consultation with advisors, a student may choose to follow a catalog for any academic year in which they are admitted to and enrolled as a degree-seeking student at the University of Nebraska–Lincoln.
 Students must complete all degree requirements from a single catalog year.
 Beginning in 1990-1991, the catalog which a student follows for degree requirements may not be more than 10 years old at the time of graduation.

 Advising